camdenhao/Camden_Hao_TIFUBot/README.md

 IMPORTANT
-This bot requires the correct .env and GOOGLE_APPLICATION_VERIFICATION file.
+This bot requires the correct .env and GOOGLE_APPLICATION_VERIFICATION.json file.
 Which I must send to you.
 Put it in the DALIApp folder in order for the bot to work

 Make sure .env file is only called '.env'.
 This may get messed when sent.